ARPA-SIMC/cosmo-model-training/doc/building_cosmo_code.md

 `tstint2lm`.

-Explanation of some necessary compiler switches (in case you use a compiler other than gfortran or a different version of gfortran thay may need to be translated):
+Explanation of some necessary compiler switches (in case you use a compiler other than gfortran or a different version of gfortran they may need to be translated):

  * `-cpp` enable preprocessing of `.f90` sources with the C